LiveLike/livelike-docs/docs/Web SDK/web-embeds.md

 Features like [Chat](doc:chat), [Widgets](doc:widgets), and more can be added to your web pages with HTML embed codes.
 Anywhere you can paste an HTML embed code, you can add LiveLike functionality.
 These codes can be used in HTML files, or in popular web site builders, or your favorite blogging tool.

 > 👍 Make sure you have a Client ID
 >
 > You'll need a Client ID to initialize the SDK.
 Check out [Retrieving Important Keys](doc:retrieving-important-keys) for instructions on how to get one.

 ## Setting Up

 Add the snippet below onto your page only once.
 The ideal place to put it is at the bottom of the page, inside of the `<body>` tag.
-Replace `YOUR-CLIENT-ID` with your <<glossary:Client ID>> before saving your page.
+Replace `YOUR-CLIENT-ID` with your <Glossary>Client ID</Glossary> before saving your page.

 ```html
 <script src="https://unpkg.com/@livelike/engagementsdk@2.54.0/livelike.umd.js"></script>
 <script>LiveLike.init({ clientId: "YOUR-CLIENT-ID" });</script>
 ```

 > 🚧
 >
 > This snippet only needs to be added once on your page, and then any number of LiveLike tags can be added.

 ## Timeline Widgets

 Add the embed code below anywhere on your page to display [widgets in timeline mode](doc:web-widget-modes) wherever the code is placed.
-Replace `YOUR-PROGRAM-ID` with your event's <<glossary:Program ID>>.
+Replace `YOUR-PROGRAM-ID` with your event's <Glossary>Program ID</Glossary>.

 ```html
 <livelike-widgets programid="YOUR-PROGRAM-ID" mode="timeline"></livelike-widgets>
 ```

 > 📘 Making a live blog?
 >
 > Widgets in timeline mode can be used as a live blog.
 After you have widgets appearing on your site, you can customize your integration even further with CSS.
 Check out the [Live Blog Tutorial](doc:live-blog-tutorial) for more information.

 ## Pop-up Widgets

 Add the embed code below anywhere on your page to display [pop-up widgets](doc:web-widget-modes) wherever the code is placed.
-Replace `YOUR-PROGRAM-ID` with your event's <<glossary:Program ID>>.
+Replace `YOUR-PROGRAM-ID` with your event's <Glossary>Program ID</Glossary>.

 ```html
 <livelike-widgets programid="YOUR-PROGRAM-ID"></livelike-widgets>